-- Taste: Mezcal has a warm smokiness and the flavor will depend on the type of agave used to produce it.
+- Taste: Mezcal tastes complex with a warm smokiness, and the flavor will depend on the type of agave used to produce it.
 We tell you more about this below, so keep reading!

 - ABV: At 55% Mezcal is quite high in alcohol—slowly does it!